Pastor Scott L. Harris

 This righteous anger is not a momentary, boiling over rage, but a deep-seated, determined and settled conviction.
 In other words, righteous anger is not a fiery flashing temper, but the hot coals of indignation.
 James 1:20 says the anger of man does not achieve the righteousness of God.
 It is based on selfishness and is undisciplined.
 It seeks to vindicate itself and its quest is revenge.
 Righteous anger is based in the holiness of God and the love of others.
 It is sacrificial in nature and leaves revenge in God’s hand (Rom.
 12:19).

 Paul’s command here further defines this anger by its restrictions.
 Be angry, but do not sin.
 Do not let the emotion move you into violating God’s standards yourself.
-It is right to be angry over abortion clinics and the evil that goes on within them, but it sin to respond in any way that does not reflect godliness – that includes not only shooting and bombing, but ungracious speech as well!
+It is right to be angry over abortion clinics and the evil that goes on within them, but it sin to respond in any way that does not reflect godliness – that includes not only shooting and bombing, but ungracious speech too!

 FROM STEALING TO SHARING

-28 Let him who steals steal no longer; but rather let him labor, performing with his own hands what is good, in order that he may have something to share with him who has need.
+28 Let him who steals steal no longer; but rather let him labor, performing with his own hands what is good, in order that he may have [something] to share with him who has need.

 FROM UNWHOLESOME WORDS TO WHOLESOME

-29 Let no unwholesome word proceed from your mouth, but only such a word as is good for edification according to the need of the moment, that it may give grace to those who hear.
+29 Let no unwholesome word proceed from your mouth, but only such [a word] as is good for edification according to the need [of the moment,] that it may give grace to those who hear.

 Jesus said that what comes out of the mouth is a reflection of what is in the heart (Matt.
 12:34), so it is no wonder that non-Christians speak in that manner.
-The only cure for it the change the Holy Spirit brings to the heart and mind to fill them with that which is true, honorable, just, pure, lovely, of good report, virtuous and praiseworthy (Phil 4:8).
-The Christian’s speech is to be guided by the three characteristics mentioned here: Edifying, appropriate and gracious.
+The only cure for it the change the Holy Spirit brings to the heart and mind to fill them with that which is true, honorable, just, pure, lovely, of good report, virtuous and praise-worthy (Phil 4:8).
+The Christian’s speech is to be guided by the three characteristics mentioned here: Edifying, Appropriate and Gracious.

 1) We speak only “such a word as is good for edification.”
 Our concern is building one another up in Christ.
 This includes encouragement, appreciation, motivation and at times correction.
 It is always the truth spoken with genuine love.
 Ask yourself before you speak if what you say will genuinely help will build the other person’s faith and help him become more Christ-like.